-Here is the beautiful cover and the blurb and you can pre-order now using the links here for Amazon.com.au , kobo , iTunes and GooglePlay.
-Access to buy all my books can be found on the right hand panel of my website for each reseller.
+Pre-order buy links are available at Harper Collins Australia .
+Links to buy all my books can be found on the right hand panel of my website for each reseller.
 Thank you for your support. xxx Cheryl

-Weeks later, Pru crosses paths with the respectable businessman Jack Fairweather, and it’s not long before she recognises him as the bushranger who stole her favourite necklace.
-His price for the locket’s return is a kiss – a kiss that ignites sparks in them both.
+Weeks later, Pru crosses paths with the respectable businessman Jack Fairweather, and it’s not long before she recognises him as the bushranger who stole her beloved necklace.
+His price for the locket’s return is her silence … and a kiss.
+A kiss that sparks something inside them both.